 The dashboard camera, colloquially known as a “dash cam”, has been rising in popularity for America’s drivers.
 A dash cam is a small camera of webcam size that sits near the front windshield of your vehicle, usually sitting directly on the dashboard or connected to the windshield near the mirror.
 The purpose of the dash cam is to continually record footage as you drive.
-There are many different reasons for why this could be useful, especially in a vehicle accident case, and we here at the Law Offices of J. Price McNamara invite you to read on to discover exactly why you might want to consider investing in a dash cam for your vehicle.
+There are many different reasons for why this could be useful, especially in a vehicle accident case, and we here at J. Price McNamara ERISA Insurance Claim Attorney invite you to read on to discover exactly why you might want to consider investing in a dash cam for your vehicle.

 Car or Motorcycle Accidents